holepunchto/sodium-native/README.md

 #### `crypto_pwhash_scryptsalsa208sha256_async(output, password, salt, opslimit, memlimit, callback)`

-Just like `crypto_pwhash_scryptsalsa208sha256` but will run password hashing on a seperate worker so it will not block the event loop. `callback(err)` will receive any errors from the hashing but all argument errors will `throw`.
+Just like `crypto_pwhash_scryptsalsa208sha256` but will run password hashing on a separate worker so it will not block the event loop. `callback(err)` will receive any errors from the hashing but all argument errors will `throw`.
 The resulting hash is written to `output`.
 This function also supports [`async_hook`s](https://nodejs.org/dist/latest/docs/api/async_hooks.html) as the type `sodium-native:crypto_pwhash_scryptsalsa208sha256_async`

 #### `crypto_pwhash_scryptsalsa208sha256_str_async(output, password, opslimit, memlimit, callback)`

-Just like `crypto_pwhash_scryptsalsa208sha256_str` but will run password hashing on a seperate worker so it will not block the event loop. `callback(err)` will receive any errors from the hashing but all argument errors will `throw`.
+Just like `crypto_pwhash_scryptsalsa208sha256_str` but will run password hashing on a separate worker so it will not block the event loop. `callback(err)` will receive any errors from the hashing but all argument errors will `throw`.
 The resulting hash with parameters is written to `output`.
 This function also supports [`async_hook`s](https://nodejs.org/dist/latest/docs/api/async_hooks.html) as the type `sodium-native:crypto_pwhash_scryptsalsa208sha256_str_async`

 #### `crypto_pwhash_scryptsalsa208sha256_str_verify_async(str, password, callback)`

-Just like `crypto_pwhash_scryptsalsa208sha256_str_verify` but will run password hashing on a seperate worker so it will not block the event loop. `callback(err, bool)` will receive any errors from the hashing but all argument errors will `throw`.
+Just like `crypto_pwhash_scryptsalsa208sha256_str_verify` but will run password hashing on a separate worker so it will not block the event loop. `callback(err, bool)` will receive any errors from the hashing but all argument errors will `throw`.
 If the verification succeeds `bool` is `true`, otherwise `false`.
 Due to an issue with libsodium `err` is currently never set.
 This function also supports [`async_hook`s](https://nodejs.org/dist/latest/docs/api/async_hooks.html) as the type `sodium-native:crypto_pwhash_scryptsalsa208sha256_str_verify_async`

 ### Key exchange